ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 gaining insight into the internal operations the OCF from an administrative perspective, please come to BoD meetings!
 Meetings always are open to all.

-#### Staff Meeting
+#### General Meeting

 **Wednesday 8-9pm**

-In these meetings, all OCF staff (that includes you!) get together to discuss technology, learn from each other, and work on OCF projects.
+In these meetings, all OCF members (that includes you!) get together to discuss technology, learn from each other, and work on OCF projects.
 These meetings will be a mix of presentations, work time, and socializing.
-Our goal is to build OCF staff into a strong community of capable individuals.
+Our goal is to build the OCF into a strong community of capable individuals.

 ### Starter Tasks